-The City of Sydney will look at ways to further empower and centre First Nations voices including through agreement-making.
-This also aligns with the Australian Local Government Association's Closing the gap implementation plan that commits local governments to partner with Aboriginal and Torres Strait Islander people in making shared decisions that accelerate progress towards equality.
+The City of Sydney will look at ways to further empower and centre Aboriginal and Torres Strait Islander voices including through agreement-making.
+This also aligns with the Closing the Gap priority reforms, particularly number 1 which is 'Formal partnerships and shared decision-making'.
+We're committed to all 5 priority reforms that will accelerate progress towards equality and transform the way governments work with Aboriginal and Torres Strait Islander communities.